jan-swiecki/codeigniter-secure-random-helper/README.md

+**This is deprecated, you can check the source and use it, but at your own risk.
+It may not be cryptographically secure!**

 ## CodeIgniter-Secure-Random-Helper

-`random_string` from [String helper](http://ellislab.com/codeigniter/user-guide/helpers/string_helper.html) equivalent, but cryptographically secure.
+`random_string` from [String helper](http://ellislab.com/codeigniter/user-guide/helpers/string_helper.html) equivalent, but <s>cryptographically secure</s>.

 ### Install